luizrfreitas/default-php-crud/README.md

 # Default PHP CRUD

 ## Introduction
-Looking for a standarizing the projects in PHP, this repository wrap the essentials for a project, wrapping Composer, Nginx, and MySQL and more in one standard repository.
+In an effort to standardize PHP projects, this repository encapsulates essential components like Composer, Nginx, MySQL, and more into one standardized repository.

 ## Installation
-Before the installation, fill swap the `example.env` with the actual `.env` file.
+Before proceeding with the installation, replace the `example.env` file with the actual `.env` file.

-There's currently two options of environment, development and production.
-The Makefile can be used to build both environments using, or `build-project-dev`, or `build-project-prod`.
+Currently, there are two environment options: development and production.
+You can use the Makefile to build both environments, either with `build-project-dev` or `build-project-prod`.

 ## Supported Services
 * PHP 8.3
-* MySQL server
+* MySQL Server
 * Nginx